Asymmetry and structural information in preferential attachment graphs: Proof of Theorem

-In this section we show that, with probability close to 1, the $k=n^{0.01}$ oldest vertices of $G_n(m)$ have unique degrees and so these are fixed points of every automorphism.
+Next we show that, with probability close to $1$, $\Delta'$ may be chosen sufficiently small so that $\Pr(\PA(m; n) \notin \fb)$ tends to $0$ polynomially fast; i.e., the $\tk=n^{\Delta'}$ oldest vertices of $\PA(m; n)$ have unique degrees and so these are fixed points of every automorphism.
 The key ingredient of our argument is Lemma~\ref{lkey}.